 I'm scoping out places in the UK that would be best to move to once I'm done with uni.
 Thinking of doing a one month trip making a rectangular loop Liverpool -> Newcastle -> Glasgow because the relatively empty area between Manchester and Scotland looks quite cozy.
 Roughly along this shitty line I drew in paint.
 It is nice or a big shithole?

-That's a lot of driving for a trip but there's plenty to do in all those cities, guess you could do Lake district and Blackpool (fuck you I love tacky British seaside places) on the way down.
+That's a lot of driving for a trip but there's plenty to do in all those cities, guess you could do Lake district and Blackpool (frick you I love tacky British seaside places) on the way down.

 I'm too scared to visit the UK.
 What if I break some dumb law I never knew about?
 What if I become the victim of differential enforcement?